Ah, the French! Creators of exotic and tasty things like French fries, French toast, and of course the French Knot.

-Here’s a tip: if the thread slips off the needle before you can insert it into the fabric: use the fingernail on your right hand to hold the wound thread into place.
+Scoot the tip of the needle just next to where the thread initially emerged from the fabric.
+Poke the needle into the fabric, move your right hand to the back of the fabric, and slowly draw the thread through the knot to the back.
+Here’s a tip: if the thread threatens to slip off the needle before you can insert it into the fabric, use the fingernail on your right hand to hold the wound thread into place.